HandsOnDataViz/book/docs/HandsOnDataViz.md

 #### More about joins

-As you saw in counting points in polygons example, you do not need to specify *keys* if you want to perform join based on geographical locations between two geo files.
+From the “Count points in polygons with Mapshaper” section of this chapter, you should recall that you do not need to specify *keys* if you want to perform join based on geographical locations between two geospatial layers (one being points, the other is polygons).
 If one of your files is a CSV, you need *keys*.

 If you don’t have a CSV table that matches the columns in your boundary map data, you can easily create one.
 Upload the boundary map to